Logical entanglement distribution between distant 2D array qubits: Related work

-In summary, the main contributions of our paper are: (1) proposing a concrete Step~2 protocol that is tunable and implementable on 2D devices, (2) performing cross-step optimization across the logical-entanglement-distribution stages, and (3) numerically evaluating practical performance after optimization based on demonstrated technologies and parameters.
-Although the quantitative results reported here may be further improved by future advances, such as efficient qLDPC codes, enhanced post-selection, and improved cavity-QED interfaces, our protocol provides a fundamental methodology for evaluating global optimization in logical entanglement distillation, contributing to the future design of distributed fault-tolerant quantum computers.
+In summary, the main contributions of our paper are: (1) proposing a concrete Step~2 protocol that is tunable and implementable on 2D devices, (2) performing cross-step optimization across the logical-entanglement-distribution stages, and (3) numerically evaluating practical performance after optimization based on experimentally feasible components and parameters.
+Although the quantitative results reported here may be further improved by future advances, such as efficient qLDPC codes, enhanced post-selection, and improved cavity-QED interfaces, our protocol provides a fundamental methodology for evaluating global optimization in logical entanglement distillation, contributing to the future design of distributed quantum computers.